D'Brickashaw Ferguson: Personal life

 Ferguson's hometown of Freeport, New York, dedicated a street to him on September 29, 2009.
 South Ocean Avenue, where he grew up, received secondary signage as D'Brickashaw Ferguson Way.
-His father, Ed Ferguson Sr., is a native of Nassau, Bahamas, and his older brother, Edwin, also graduated from the University of Virginia.
+His father, Ed Ferguson Sr., is a native of Nassau, The Bahamas, and his older brother, Edwin, also graduated from the University of Virginia.
 He is also a black belt in Karate and brown belt in Taekwondo.

 Ferguson was the inspiration for the recurring East–West College Bowl sketch on the Comedy Central sketch comedy series Key & Peele, in which comedians Keegan-Michael Key and Jordan Peele portray football players with uncommon names when introducing themselves.
 One iteration of the sketch featured real-life football players, including Ferguson himself.

-D'Brickashaw and his first wife, Kirsten, had two children before divorcing in December 2021.
-He has since welcomed a third child with his wife, Stephanie in July 2025.
+D'Brickashaw and his ex-wife had two children before divorcing in December 2021.
+He has since welcomed a third child with his current wife, Stephanie, in April 2025.

-In May of 2025, Ferguson graduated from Jefferson University's nursing program.
+In May 2025, Ferguson graduated from Jefferson University's nursing program.
 He pursued nursing to follow in the footsteps of his mother and grandmother, both of whom were nurses.